-Everyone knows the Pettit and Red Arrow Park's Slice of Ice – opening Friday! – but there's another slick spot for Milwaukeeans looking for some outdoor winter fun on ice: the Riverwest People's Ice Rink.
+Everyone knows the Pettit and Red Arrow Park's Slice of Ice – now open! – but there's another slick spot for Milwaukeeans looking for some outdoor winter fun on ice: the Riverwest People's Ice Rink.

 The icy space – found behind Cafe Corazon, between Fratney and Bremen – has served as a source of entertainment in the area for years, created and funded by volunteers around the neighborhood.
 But how does this impressive DIY rink come to wintry life?
 And what's the history of these kind of makeshift ice rinks around the City of Milwaukee?